Asymptotic behavior of the dimension of the Chow variety: Preliminaries

 \begin{defn} Let $X$ be a projective variety.
 The pseudo-effective cone $\Eff_{k}(X) \subset N_{k}(X)$ is the closure of the cone generated by all classes of effective $k$-cycles.
-The big cone is the interior of the pseudo-effective cone.
-The cone in $N^{k}(X)$ dual to the pseudo-effective cone is known as the nef cone and denoted $\Nef^{k}(X)$.
+The big cone is the interior of the pseudo-effective cone. \end{defn}